Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

-Model goodness-of-fit metrics reflect very similar patterns as model coefficient metrics.
-However, \texttt{MICE\_ALL\_SYNTHETIC} shows a higher rank with respect to the goodness-of-fit metrics.
-The Poission deviance for it is notably smaller (0.00554) than that for \texttt{MICE\_TABULATOR}.
+Model goodness-of-fit metrics yield slightly different results than model coefficient metrics.
+MICE-based methods lead in terms of these metrics, while GAN and VAE-based methods show worse results.
+Notably, \texttt{CTGAN\_WITH\_AE} shows much better results when compared to other GAN-based generation methods.

-The variable selection shows, however, much more varied results.
-Again, \texttt{MICE} and \texttt{CTGAN} methods show best results, where variable selection, on average, selected 15.4 and 15.6 correct terms.
-Beyond these two methods, the variable selection in the next best method selected, on average, 12 correct terms.
-Variable selection for \texttt{VAE\_JAMOTTON} got the worst result, on average, selecting only 7.8 correct terms to the model.
+The variable selection, however, shows much more varied results.
+Again, \texttt{MICE\_PART\_SYN} and \texttt{MICE\_FULL\_SYN} methods show the best results, where variable selection, on average, selected 15.4 and 15.6 correct terms.
+Beyond these two methods, the next-best method selected, on average, 12 correct terms.
+Variable selection for \texttt{VAE\_JAMOTTON} got the worst result, on average, selecting only 7.8 correct terms for the model.
 We can also see that for almost all methods, variable selection added additional incorrect terms, where only \texttt{VAE\_JAMOTTON} picked on average 0.4 additional incorrect terms.
-These combined facts indicate that using \texttt{VAE\_JAMOTTON} results in a small/lean model, which is good for the linear case, but worse for the interaction case.
+These combined facts indicate that using \texttt{VAE\_JAMOTTON} results in a small/lean model, which is not desirable in this case.

-From the data-specific results, we can observe almost the same rankings as we did for the linear case.
-This is expected since we did not introduce any additional inter-variable relationships besides the interaction relationship between response and the two covariates.
-The biggest difference is the fact that autoencoders did not improve the MAE/MAPE of categorical columns as significantly for CTGAN method as they had done in the linear case study. \texttt{MICE} is again clearly the leader when it comes to data-specific metrics, achieving top ranks in all metrics.
-However, analyzing synthetic data on a more granular level, we noticed that MICE-based methods can generate numeric values that ignore business constraints, e.g., generating observations with a driver age below $18$.
+From the data-specific results, we observe rankings that are almost identical to those for the linear case.
+This is expected, since we did not introduce any additional inter-variable relationships beyond the interaction between the response and the two covariates.
+Here again, the use of autoencoders improves MAE/MAPE for categorical columns; however, this improvement is not sufficient to beat the results of MICE-based methods.
+Again, \texttt{MICE\_TABULATOR} shows very strong performance on categorical columns.
+Additionally, \texttt{MICE\_VV} and \texttt{MICE\_TABULATOR} indicate a loss of the original data correlation structure.

+Upon analyzing synthetic data on a more granular level, we noticed that MICE-based methods can generate numeric values that ignore business constraints, e.g., generating observations with a driver age below $18$.
 Imposing such constraints may be investigated in a follow-up paper.